apptainer/singularity-userdocs/quick_start.rst

 .. code-block:: none

     $ singularity help verify
-    Verify cryptographic signatures on container
+    Verify cryptographic signatures attached to an image

     Usage:
       singularity verify [verify options...] <image path>

     Description:
       The verify command allows a user to verify cryptographic signatures on SIF container files.
 There may be multiple signatures for data objects and multiple data objects signed.
 By default the command searches for the primary partition signature.
 If found, a list of all verification blocks applied on the primary partition is gathered so that data integrity (hashing) and signature verification is done for all those blocks.

     Options:
+      -a, --all               verify all objects
-      -g, --groupid uint32   group ID to be verified -h, --help             help for verify
+      -g, --group-id uint32   verify objects with the specified group ID -h, --help              help for verify
+      -j, --json              output json
-      -i, --id uint32        descriptor ID to be verified -l, --local            only verify with local keys -u, --url string       key server URL (default "https://keys.sylabs.io")
+          --legacy-insecure   enable verification of (insecure) legacy signatures -l, --local             only verify with local keys -i, --sif-id uint32     verify object with the specified ID -u, --url string        key server URL (default "https://keys.sylabs.io")

     Examples: